Key Takeaways

 • Optimizing for acquisition over retention.

-• Designing for the happy path only.
+• Designing for the ideal use case only.

 How to Improve Your Product Experience